coachshea/neo-pipe/readme.md

 running for the duration of the session.
 Behind the scenes, this uses Neovim's 'jobstart()' function.

-The second option available to NeoPipe users is to define a command that will takes each batch of text through it's stdin and which rights it's output to stdout.
+The second option available to NeoPipe users is to define a command that takes each batch of text through it's stdin and which rights it's output to stdout.
 In this case, the 'system()' command is used on each invocation of NeoPipe.

 The third options is to simply echo the selected lines in the output buffer.
 This feature could come in handy if a user was testing a user-defined motion or